danielzbarnes/SimpleRecyclerAndRoom/README.md

 # SimpleRecyclerAndRoom

- A Simple RecyclerView to Display Room.Database Contents
+ A Simple RecyclerView to Display the contents of Room.Database in Android using Kotlin.